SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Prompt Details

-Given a LLM response, the claim decomposition prompt is used to break down the generated response into a set of individual claims.
-The prompt is as follows: \begin{itemize}[leftmargin=\parindent, labelindent=0pt] \item[]\textit{You will be provided with a long-form text that contains multiple claims.
-A claim is the smallest independent and self-contained perspective.
-Your task is to precisely identify and extract each claim within the given text, making sure there is no semantic repetition.
-Then, for the sake of clarity, resolve all anaphora (pronouns or other referring expressions) within the claims.
-Each claim should be concise and independently complete.
-Ensure that you are comprehensive and list each claim as a separate sentence. \\ The input is:\{greedily decoded response\} \\ Output:} \end{itemize}
+Table~\ref{tab:example_responses} includes two examples showing the sampled responses of the Llama-3.1-8B to two questions.

-\subsubsection{Ground-truth evaluation prompt}
+\subsection{Ground-truth Evaluation Prompt}

-For sentence-length generation, we automatically determine whether the given answer is correct or incorrect by comparing it with the reference answer using GPT-5-mini.
-We use the following template: \begin{itemize}[leftmargin=\parindent, labelindent=0pt] \item[] \textit{ We are evaluating the correctness of answers to the question: \{question\} \\ The reference answer is: \{reference answer\} \\ The proposed answer is: \{greedy decoding generation\} \\ According to the reference answer, determine whether the proposed answer is correct within the context of the question.
+For short-form generation, we automatically determine whether the given answer is correct or incorrect by comparing it with the reference answer using GPT-5-mini.
+The specific prompt that we adapted from \cite{farquhar2024detecting} is as following: \begin{itemize}[leftmargin=\parindent, labelindent=0pt] \item[] \textit{ We are evaluating the correctness of answers to the question: \{question\} \\ The reference answer is: \{reference answer\} \\ The proposed answer is: \{greedy decoding generation\} \\ According to the reference answer, determine whether the proposed answer is correct within the context of the question.
 Respond with only Yes or No.} \end{itemize} For the dataset SQuAD\_V2 with multiple reference answers, the second line becomes ``The following are the reference answers:", and the last line asks ``determine whether the proposed answer has the same meaning as any of the reference answers within the context of the question."